 What to expect in class

-Video lecturss, readings, writing activities and projects, ePortfolio, discussions, and quizzes.
+Video lectures, readings, writing activities and projects, and discussions

 Exams and grading

-This is a 3 credit hour course at Arizona State University (ENG 102 First-Year Composition).
+This course satisfies 3 credit hours toward the First-year Composition requirement at Arizona State University.
 It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.